HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 # Write to a file: `open()` function

 One of the simplest ways to save data is to write it to a file.
+To do this, we need to call `open()` function with a second argument.

 ## Write to an empty file: write mode `'w'`

-To write text to a file, we need to call `open()` with a second argument telling Python that you want to write to the file.

 ```python